How to Sell a House by Owner in Arizona

 Arizona’s form will walk the seller through disclosing any known association fees, anticipated disputes, tax liens, or assessments affecting the property.
 The form also covers details about the property’s condition, such as whether there have been any roof repairs, foundation cracks or settling, chimney or fireplace problems, or termite issues, among other items.

-Depending on the age of your home, you also may need to fill out a Lead-Based Paint Hazards disclosure for residential sales.
+Depending on the age of your home, you may also need to complete a Lead-Based Paint Hazards disclosure for residential sales.

 It’s almost always advisable to engage the expertise of a real estate attorney to assist in this step in the process to minimize potential legal risk.
 According to Arizona’s disclosure form, “if you do not make the legally required disclosures, you may be subject to civil liability.”